skichrome/android-emulator/readme.md

 * `-h | --help` : show help

 ## Android emulator running tool : `start-avd.sh`
-This script can launch an avd and wait until it has started.
+This script can launch an avd.

 ## Android emulator wait device to come online : `wait-for-devices.sh`
 Wait emulator to be available and unlock the screen after.
 Logs output defined in home directory.